Historical sources are central to your study of the past and are important to your success in History assessment pieces.

 Secondary sources were made after the time period you are investigating.
 As you progress as a History student, you will start to find that some secondary sources are better than others.

-As a general rule, value secondary sources that are created by scholars, as they are usually more reliable.
+As a general rule, value secondary sources that are created by scholars (such as professional historians), as they are usually more reliable.

-However, whilst modern scholars aim to produce reliable and unbiased historical accounts, read their writings with the same critical eye as you would primary source creators.
+However, while modern scholars aim to produce reliable and unbiased historical accounts, you need to still read their writings with the same critical eye as you would primary source creators.

 Like primary sources, secondary sources come in different types: